Media Scorn Protestors for Distrust of Corporate Reporters

 South Florida suffered through brutal heat and humidity this week when the heat index (the “feels like” temperature) in Key West reached 115 degrees F — matching the record for any time of year.
 With rising temperatures, flooding on sunny days, and toxic algae blooms, Floridians recognize that something’s amiss.
 Ninety percent of residents accept that climate change is happening, according to a new survey from Florida Atlantic University, and two-thirds want their state government to do more to address the problem.

 But Governor Ron DeSantis, the former Republican presidential hopeful, is moving in the opposite direction.
 On Wednesday, as heat records fell, he signed legislation deleting most references to the words “climate change” from the state’s laws and removing emissions reductions as a priority for energy policy.
-It also bans the construction of offshore wind turbines off Florida’s coasts, weakens regulations on natural gas pipelines, and prevents cities from […]
+It also bans the construction of offshore wind turbines off Florida’s coasts, weakens regulations on natural gas pipelines, and prevents cities […]

 Read the Full Article